Skip to main content

 - ► What retention options does Phoenix offer?

-- We have multiple retention options, from 1 day to up to decades.
+- We have multiple retention options, from 1 day to 14 days.
 To know what retention option is best suited for your needs, get in touch with your account executive.
 You can also write to the Druva Support.